erzloh/nurikabe/README.md

 # nurikabe
-School project to program a Nurikabe game
+School project to program a Nurikabe solver